Skip to Content

 Where to manage bot access

-In the app footer → SecurityBot access.
+App footer → SecurityBot access.
+(See: Security page)

 Audit and alerts

-The Bot access screen also helps you audit automation “like approvals”:
+The Bot access screen helps you audit automation “like approvals”:

 • shows each session’s delegate, expiry, and permissions